 In the United States, manufacturing accounts for approximately one in six private sector domestic jobs, making our country the world's leading technological innovator.
 According to the US Department of Commerce, manufacturing has a higher multiplier effect on the economy than any other sector.
-For every \$1 in manufacturing value added, \$1.4 in additional value is created in other industry sectors, including retail trade, transportation, information, agriculture, government and business services.
+For every \$1 in manufacturing value added, \$1.40 in additional value is created in other industry sectors, including retail trade, transportation, information, agriculture, government and business services.

-In South Carolina, manufacturing produces \$24 billion per year in economic activity, providing a wide array of dynamic and emerging career opportunities including nanotechnology, aerospace manufacturing, industrial design, metalworking, pharmaceuticals and many more.
+In South Carolina, manufacturing produced \$37 billion in 2017 in economic activity, providing a wide array of dynamic and emerging career opportunities.